KeckObservatoryArchive/dep-rti/doc/dev-todo.md

 ## DEP
+- fix reset_status_record... it is clearing creation_time
+- Put service name on debug print in on_new_file
+- Add code to ignore certain strings in monitor/monitor_config. (ie /xdchange/ for HIRES)
 - Create new script (or mod check_dep_status_errors.py) to do a daily report which would include warnings and invalids.
 - Setup simple ktl logging with less noise for comparison?
 - Setup fake IPAC ingestion API